Standard Life Insurance Contract Definitions

 Most life insurance policies provide for a revocable beneficiary, giving the policyowner the right to change beneficiaries at any time before the insured's death, and without the consent of the beneficiary.

 The policyowner cannot, however, change an irrevocable beneficiary without the beneficiary's consent.
 However, if an irrevocable beneficiary dies before the insured, then the policyowner generally has the right to name a new beneficiary.
 Most irrevocable beneficiary designations result from legal proceedings, such as a divorce decree.

 Sometimes the insurance company is not sure who the rightful beneficiaries are, either because the designation of the beneficiaries was unclear, or because they cannot be found.
 To prevent legal liability by paying a wrong party, the insurance company may use an interpleader: an equitable legal proceeding effected by transferring the proceeds to a court, and letting the court determine the rightful beneficiaries.

 Paying Life Insurance Proceeds into a Trust

 Often, the beneficiaries are minor children, or mentally handicapped or elderly adults who cannot manage their own financial affairs.
-In these cases, it is best to pay the money into a trust that is managed for their benefit by the trustee, which is often the trust department of a bank.
+In these cases, it is best to pay the money into a trust managed for their benefit by the trustee, often the trust department of a bank.
 This will prevent the money from being squandered or invested unwisely, or having it taken away from gullible beneficiaries.
 It also offers the greatest flexibility in payment options, because the trustee can disperse the money to the beneficiaries as needed.
-For instance, money can be saved for college, and more can be paid out as needed when the children to attend college, for instance.
+For instance, money can be saved for college, and more can be paid out as needed when the children attend college, for instance.